codacy/docs/docs/enterprise-cloud/github-enterprise-cloud.md

 # GitHub Enterprise Cloud

-When you use GitHub Enterprise to sign up or log into Codacy, the GitHub Enterprise organizations, that you belong to, will be available to be added as Organizations on Codacy.
+Use your GitHub Enterprise credentials when signup or login to Codacy and all your GitHub Enterprise organizations that you belong to, will be available to be added as Organizations on Codacy.

-After connecting with your Enterprise account Codacy displays the list of all organizations that you have access to in that Enterprise, and you can add to start analysing its repositories or join it.
+Codacy also has a dedicated Enterprise area where GitHub Enterprise admins and owners of the enterprise will be able to manage them.

 ### GitHub Enterprise types
 Codacy supports both [GitHub Enterprises types](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-iam/understanding-iam-for-enterprises/choosing-an-enterprise-type-for-github-enterprise-cloud), Managed Users and Personal Accounts.

 ## Access cloud Enterprises
-Access you enterprises in codacy by setting up its integration.
-In codacy app, click on your avatar image, in the top right corner, then navigate throught "My account" and "Access management".
-There, you'll be able to add a **GitHub Enterprise Cloud** access token.
+Access you enterprises in Codacy by setting up its integration:
+1. In codacy app, click on your avatar image, in the top right corner
+2. then navigate throught "My account" and "Access management"
+3. There, you'll be able to add a **GitHub Enterprise Cloud** access token.

 Once generated and added in Codacy you will start seeing all infomration you have access to regarding your cloud enterprises.
 You can revoke the cloud enterpises access at any time in the same place.
 ![Enterprise cloud manage enterprises access](images/Codacy-Access-Management.png)